 You can also look at the windows proper.
 If they are in fact Energy Star certified, there will be a tiny logo found in a discreet spot on the frame and sash.
 At Canadian Choice, all of our DraftLOCK windows are in compliance with those standards, and we’re happy to point this out to our customers.

 While there are standards that apply for any climate, do note there are some variations based on where you live.
 For example, windows designed for use in northern climates tend to allow more infrared light into the home, a quality that allows for greater heat generation by trapping warm air in the home.
 While having a lower U-factor, they remain in line with Energy Star standards.

 For homes found in southern climates that tend to be warmer for more of the year, the focus is on keeping heat out of the house.
 The U-factor serves as evidence of the insulation qualities of the glass and identifying it as a better choice for warmer climates.

-Opting to install windows that meet Energy Star standards means you are eligible for a tax credit.
-Originally slated to expire at the end of 2020, the credit has been extended to 31 December, 2021.
+Opting to install windows that meet Energy Star standards means you are eligible for a some Canadian Rebates.
 Depending on the number of windows you choose to replace, it’s possible to qualify for a grant of up to $250, up to a maximum of $5,000.

-There are also rebate programs in different provinces that may help boost the savings as well.
-For example, Ontario currently has a rebate program that can provide up to $500 per window that’s replaced, assuming they meet the standards set by the province.
+There are also tax credits and rebate programs in different provinces that may help boost the savings as well.
+For example, Ontario currently has a tax credit that can provide up to $325 per window that’s replaced, assuming they meet the standards set by the province.
 This tax credit is effective for products purchased and installed between January 1, 2023, and December 31, 2032.
 That’s sure to help with the overall cost of replacing all the windows in your home.

 If you want to know more about the tax credit or how to apply for a rebate, talk with your Canadian Choice window contractor.
 We can help you determine how much you could save using these two strategies.